hivesolutions/netius/readme.md

 )
 ```

-## Examples
+### Other examples

-A series of example are located in the [examples.md](examples.md) page.
+More examples can be found in the [examples.md](examples.md) page.

-## Running
+## Sample servers

-In order to run the default servers of the netius infra-structure the out-of-box installation
-is sufficient and many services are available for instance:
+The servers that come with netius out-of-the-box, tested through the command line:

 * WSGIServer - `python -m netius.servers.wsgi`
 * HelloServer - `MESSAGE="Hello Netius" python -m netius.extra.hello`